Leading Immigration Lawyers With Over 25,000 Applications Approved. | See our client success stories

 The Home Office provides further information on affordability in the fee waiver application guidance notes but it is worth noting that applicants will have to prove their income as part of their fee waiver application form.
 The proof is usually provided in the form of documentation such as bank statements.

-How Much Does It Cost To Get a British Passport?
+How Much Does It Cost To Get a British Passport in 2025?

 Once British citizenship has been granted by the Home Office, applicants can apply for a British passport.
 The process takes approximately 10 weeks but this can be fast-tracked in certain circumstances.